Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Introduction

 \section{Introduction}

 Magnetic skyrmions are vortex-like quasiparticles characterized by a nontrivial topological invariant in real space~\cite{bogdanov1989,bogdanov1994,rosslerSpontaneousSkyrmionGround2006,neubauer2009}.
 These states are typically found in non-centrosymmetric ferromagnets in a certain range of external magnetic field and temperature, and are stabilized by an antisymmetric spin exchange energy, termed Dzyaloshinskii-Moriya interaction (DMI)~\cite{bogdanov1989}.
-After their first detection in a magnetic system by a neutron diffraction experiment in 2009~\cite{muhlbauerSkyrmionLatticeChiral2009}, and a full microscopic tomography by electron microscopy in 2010~\cite{yu2010}, intense follow-up studies revealed intriguing dynamical properties, rendering skyrmions potentially useful for novel memory and computing devices~\cite{Jonietz2010,Fert2013,wiesendangerNanoscaleMagneticSkyrmions2016,EverschorSitte2018,Mandru2020}.
-Usually, the skyrmions encountered in these systems arise from thermal fluctuations and extend over length scales that are much larger than the interatomic distance and thus behave as classical objects.
+After their first detection in a magnetic system by a neutron diffraction experiment in 2009~\cite{muhlbauerSkyrmionLatticeChiral2009}, and a full microscopic to\-mo\-graphy by electron microscopy in 2010~\cite{yu2010}, intense follow-up studies revealed intriguing dynamical properties, rendering skyrmions potentially useful for memory and computing devices~\cite{Jonietz2010,Fert2013,wiesendangerNanoscaleMagneticSkyrmions2016,EverschorSitte2018,Mandru2020}.
+Usually, the skyrmions encountered in these systems arise from thermal fluctuations and extend over length scales that are much larger than the interatomic distance and thus behave like classical objects.
+Other possibilities to create skyrmions are through suitable DC current devices, such as those proposed in Refs.~\cite{Stier2017,EverschorSitte2017}.
 However, smaller skyrmions do exist~\cite{Heinze_2011} and have already created interest in possible quantum properties of skyrmions.
-Several works have predicted quantum behavior of skyrmions by using classical magnetic textures as a starting point and studying quantum corrections in the semiclassical regime~\cite{ochoaQuantumSkyrmionics2019, psaroudakiQuantumDynamicsSkyrmions2017, takashimaQuantumSkyrmionsTwodimensional2016}.
+Several works have predicted the quantum behavior of skyrmions by using classical magnetic textures as a starting point and studying quantum corrections in the semiclassical regime~\cite{ochoaQuantumSkyrmionics2019, psaroudakiQuantumDynamicsSkyrmions2017, takashimaQuantumSkyrmionsTwodimensional2016,RoldanMolina2015,schutteMagnonskyrmionScatteringChiral2014}.